 For financial aid purposes, being enrolled in a course for credit (or remedial coursework) beyond the official drop/refund deadline counts as an attempt.
 Satisfactory progress includes all previous academic history, even if the student did not receive financial aid.

-Quantitative/Pace (cumulative attempted vs. earned hours): Students must earn at least 67% of their cumulative combined credit hours attempted.
+Students must earn at least 67% of their cumulative combined credit hours attempted.
 Courses with grades of F, I, W, and FN and repeat courses count as hours attempted, but do not count as earned.
 Transfer hours accepted by the college for credit are counted as attempted and earned.
 Remedial courses count in the quantitative calculation.
 The 67% rate is determined by dividing the cumulative number of earned credit hours by the cumulative number of attempted credit hours.
 The result will be rounded to the closest whole number.

-Qualitative (GPA) Standards: Financial aid recipients must earn/maintain a minimum cumulative grade point average (GPA) of at least 2.0.
+Financial aid recipients must earn/maintain a minimum cumulative grade point average (GPA) of at least 2.0.
 The cumulative GPA for SAP purposes considers grades earned for all periods of enrollment even if the student did not receive financial aid.
 Non–credit continuing education and workforce coursework (including English as a Second Language) will not be counted toward the term grade point average for Federal Student Aid.

 Maximum Timeframe: Federal regulations require that an undergraduate student must complete his or her program in a period no longer than 150% of a school’s published program length.
 This is referred to as Maximum Timeframe.
-For example, students enrolled in programs requiring 60 hours will be allowed to receive financial aid for up to 90 attempted hours (60 x 1.5
+For example, students enrolled in programs requiring 60 hours will be allowed to receive financial aid for up to 90 attempted hours (60 x 1.5= 90).
+The total number of credits required for completion varies by program.
+All attempted hours used for the qualitative measure are used for Maximum Timeframe.
+A recalculation may be made for credit that does not apply if a student changes certificate or degree programs.
+This recalculation may be made for Maximum Timeframe only.

-Once a determination is made that it is not possible for a student to complete a degree within the maximum time frame, the student’s aid will be terminated.
+Once a determination is made that it is not possible for a student to complete a degree within the maximum timeframe, the student’s aid will be terminated.
 An appeal accompanied by an academic plan may be submitted to the financial aid office and then forwarded to the Appeals Committee for consideration.

 Academic Amnesty/Fresh Start